Home

 Less encouraging was that the progress with the elbow pain was SLOW!
 IN CAPITALS!
 But the important "lateral epicondylosis test" was nearly negative.

-A personal family friend, Mrs H continued to come for treatment of her elbow despite my misgivings.
-I like to the progress to be much faster.
-But where to refer her after medicine and physiotherapy hasn't helped.
-She reports that it is now 50% better and rarely wakes her at night.
+Consult 13-15: A personal family friend, Mrs H continued to come for treatment of her elbow despite my misgivings.
+I like the progress to be much faster.
+But where to refer her after medicine and physiotherapy hasn't helped is the question?
+She reports that it is now 50 percent better and it rarely wakes her at night.

 I add acupuncture treatment to all the other therapy.